Education Research Current About VU Amsterdam NL

 Who is this framework intended for?

 The framework is intended for every manager, whether they are a member of our academic staff or our support staff.
-Academic staff are more likely to combine management responsibility with a substantial task in education, research or valorisation.
+Academic staff are more likely to combine management responsibility with a substantial task in education, research or impact.
 Our research and training show many similarities in management skills between scientific and support staff.
 Both sides can learn a lot from each other.
 For this reason, the management framework is suitable for both groups.

 How is this framework structured?